|About Us News Resources Login Become a member Help Search|

 “It is I, father,” came the voice of Elphir, his eldest son.

-Elphir entered the bath room, his dark hair bound in a ponytail with a simple leather knot, a stack of dispatches in his hand.
+Elphir entered the bath room, a stack of dispatches in his hand.

 “Is it anything interesting?”
-Imrahil asked casually, getting right to the point.
+Imrahil asked, getting right to the point.

 “Receipts from the wharf for the purchases for the banquet tonight.”